jentrixcompany/Portfolio-/README.md

 # Portfolio-
-JESSE KIPLANGAT is a front end web developer.
+I’m Jesse, a web developer building fast and responsive websites.

-Studied at Barasendu primary school and later joined samoei boys high school and ended up joining University of Eldoret where i pursue Bachelor of Agricultural and Biosystems Engineering.
+I am 20 years of old i learned html and css on freeCodeCamp and also